trex111/setting-up-an-rtc-module/README.md

     sudo raspi-config

-3.This command will bring up the configuration tool; this tool is an easy way to make a variety of changes to your Raspberry Pi’s configuration.
-Today, however, we will only by exploring how to enable the I2C interface.
+3.This command will bring up the configuration tool; this tool is an easy way to make a variety of changes to your Raspberry Pi’s configuration , however, we will only by exploring how to enable the I2C interface.
-Use the ARROW KEYS to go down and select “3 Interface Options“.
+Use the ARROW KEYS to go down and select “Interface Options“.
 Once this option has been selected, you can press ENTER.

 4.On the next screen, you will want to use the ARROW KEYS to select “I2C“, press ENTER once highlighted to choose this option.